-Lake Garda is the largest and probably the most popular of the Italian lakes, situated halfway between Milan and Venice.
+Lake Garda is the largest and probably the most popular Italian lake, situated halfway between Milan and Venice.
 With its 50km length and 20km width, it covers three regions.
-Home to a collection of traditional towns that have retained its character and culture and at a stone's throw from Italy’s most iconic cities, is Lake Garda a perfect destination for everyone.
+Home to a collection of traditional towns that have retained its character and culture and at a stone's throw from Italy’s most iconic cities is Lake Garda, a perfect destination for everyone.

 Lake Garda is a region of contrasts.

 The narrower north end – the Altogarda - boasts mountainous landscapes, hillside villages, and harbor towns line the shores.
 It is the perfect playground for outdoor types.
 There are many opportunities for hiking and mountain biking.
 Go for a walk through the hillside of Malcesine, and don’t miss a ride on the funicular from Malcesine to the top of Monte Baldo for breathtaking views of the lake.

 Watersports are somewhat of a favorite here; the northern part of the lake has great surfing spots.
 But even if you’re not on the water, you can spend hours sitting on the lakefront, e.g., in Torbole, with ice cream or Spritz.